 After about six miles, I stopped at one of the creek crossings for a snack and to get more water.
 Three different groups of hikers passed me while I was there (Kaylee and James; Hulkspiration, his wife, and Cowbell; and Mountain Goat and her two friends), all of which I wound up passing later in the day.
 This break started off unnecessarily long, and then got longer as I was leaving and discovered there were ticks crawling on my pack.
-This then required unpacking everything, checking all my stuff for ticks, and repacking everything, hoping I didn’t miss anything.
+This then required unpacking everything, checking all my stuff for ticks, and repacking everything, hoping I didn’t miss any.
 My pack will definitely not be in the tent with me tonight.

 That somewhat dampened my mood for the remainder of the long uphill slog for the rest of the day, with over 3,300 feet of total elevation gain (the most so far).
 The new (and very white) long sleeve shirt I got yesterday helped immensely.
 The three extra days of food I’m carrying significantly put a damper on my speed, though.

 Unlike the last long uphill climb, there was some occasional shade, and besides the two short snack breaks I took, I took dozens of micro-breaks whenever I got tired and there was shade.
 The landscape, mostly green, also helped morale on the climb.
-In the afternoon, some thin wisps of clouds formed, though I didn’t really notice them blocking much of the sun’s heat.
+In the afternoon, some thin wisps of clouds formed, though they didn’t really block much of the sun’s heat.

 By late afternoon, near the end of the day’s climb, the trail started to take on a more rocky-deserty feel, with small plants not completely covering the ground in the distance, and large boulders sitting around for show.
 I had hoped to make it at least 17.5 miles to a water tank at a trail angel’s house, but I was just moving too slowly, between the uphill and overweight pack.